-F. Allan McDonald (BEcon, FCPA, FAIM, FCIS), Non-Executive Independent Chairman
+F. Allan McDonald (BEcon, FCPA, FAIM, FGIA), Non-Executive Independent Chairman

 Mr McDonald was appointed to the Board on 22 October 2003 and was appointed Non-Executive Independent Chairman of Brookfield Funds Management Limited (BFML) in May 2005.
 Mr McDonald has had extensive experience in the role of Chairman and is presently associated with a number of companies as a consultant and Company Director.
 Mr McDonald is also a director of Brookfield Capital Management Limited (BCML) (appointed January 2010), the Responsible Entity for listed funds Brookfield Prime Property Fund (BPA) and Multiplex European Property Fund (MUE).
-Mr McDonald's other directorships of listed companies are Astro Japan Property Management Limited (Responsible Entity of Astro Japan Property Trust) (appointed February 2005) and Brookfield Office Properties Inc. (appointed May 2011).
+Mr McDonald's other directorships of listed companies is Astro Japan Property Management Limited (Responsible Entity of Astro Japan Property Trust) (appointed February 2005)

-During the past three years, Mr McDonald has also served as a director of Ross Human Directions Limited (April 2000 to February 2011) and Billabong International Limited (July 2000 to October 2012).
+During the past four years, Mr McDonald has also served as a director of Ross Human Directions Limited (April 2000 to February 2011), Billabong International Limited (July 2000 to October 2012) and Brookfield Office Properties Inc. (May 2011 to June 2014).